Your dental health is important, and our patients’ safety is our top priority.

 What’s the Average Cost for a Tooth Extraction?

 We can’t tell you your tooth extraction cost until our dentist has had a chance to examine your tooth.
 We base your fee on the expected difficulty to remove the tooth and whether you need a surgical or a dental extraction.
 If you have dental insurance coverage, this may affect the total cost.
 Call one of our 11 offices to set up an appointment and your dentist can tell you your anticipated cost after an examination.

 What Is a Surgical Tooth Extraction?

-Oral surgeons perform surgical extractions when the tooth isn’t visible in a patient’s mouth because it is broken near the gum or impacted.
-The oral surgeon has to make an incision in your gum to remove the tooth.
+Dentists perform surgical extractions when the tooth isn’t visible in a patient’s mouth because it is broken near the gum or impacted.
+The dentist has to make an incision in your gum to remove the tooth.
 Like dental extractions, surgical extractions are not painful.
 You’ll receive a stronger anesthesia and have to have someone drive you home afterward.

 When Would a Having a Tooth Pulled Be My Only Option?